JoseFJr28/INST377GroupProject/docs/USERMANUAL.md

 ### The allergens that you have selected will appear in the table to the right.
 Triggered allergens will have "no" highlighted in red written next to them.

 ### If you wish to submit more than once, after the first submission you may have to click the submission button twice to get accurate information.
+This is a known bug.